-Senators seek Trump buy-in for prison sentencing reform bill
+Senators seek Trump backing for prison sentencing reform bill

 The House bill, known as the First Step Act, passed with overwhelming support in May and is backed by Trump’s son-in-law, Jared Kushner.

-It would focus on recidivism reduction programs and require the Bureau of Prisons (BOP), a part of the Justice Department, to do risk assessments on which inmates can qualify and earn credits toward completing their sentences in halfway houses or home confinement.
+It would focus on recidivism reduction programs and require the Bureau of Prisons (BOP) to do risk assessments on which inmates can qualify and earn credits toward completing their sentences in halfway houses or home confinement.

 Its Republican and Democratic sponsors have said they left sentencing reform out of the measure because it could become too big of a stumbling block in getting the bill signed into law.

-But Grassley and Durbin rejected that argument, saying they believe sentencing reform cannot be left out because the reduction in some sentences is needed to pay for the prison reforms.
+On Tuesday, Kushner was set to meet with the key House and Senate lawmakers who are backing the prison reform effort, according to a Capitol Hill staffer.
+Meanwhile, the conservative-leaning Right on Crime group sent a letter to Senate Majority Leader Mitch McConnell last week calling on him to bring the House bill up for a vote.

+Grassley and Durbin, however, insisted Tuesday they do not support passing prison reform unless sentencing is part of the package.

-Trump has expressed some interest in reducing sentences recently through his pardon authority.
+Trump has expressed some interest in reducing sentences through his pardon authority.

 Earlier this month, he commuted the life sentence of a woman for a first-time drug offense whose cause was taken up by celebrity Kim Kardashian West.

-Reporting by Sarah N. Lynch; Editing by Bill Berkrot
+Reporting by Sarah N. Lynch; Editing by Bill Berkrot and Tom Brown